ahmetenesdur/chat-dapp/README.md

 ## Getting Started

-To run this application on your local machine, follow these straightforward steps:
+Follow these instructions to set up and run this application on your local machine:

 ### Prerequisites

+Ensure you have the following installed on your system:

+- Node.js
+- NPM or Yarn
+- Hardhat

-Before getting started, ensure you have Node.js, NPM, and Hardhat installed on your computer.
-Additionally, familiarity with Wallet Connect Modals and React Hooks will be beneficial:
+Having knowledge of Wallet Connect Modals and React Hooks is advantageous:

 - [Wallet Connect Modals Documentation](https://www.rainbowkit.com/docs/introduction)
 - [React Hooks by Wagmi](https://wagmi.sh/react/getting-started)

-### Installation
+### Installation Steps

 1. Clone the repository:
     ```sh
     git clone https://github.com/ahmetenesdur/chat-dapp.git
     ```
-2. Install NPM packages:
+2. Install required packages:

     ```sh
     npm install